Card Tier List for Back 4 Blood: The Best Cards Ranked

 Group Therapy – Defense Card

 Good overall healing for your team.
-Everyone will be taking damage in most situations so this will be an efficient card for support decks.
+In most situations, everyone will be taking damage, so this will be an efficient card for support decks.

 Grenade Pouch – Offense Card